prompto416/vector-graphics-manipulator-with-c/README.md

 ## Reference:
-* Simple SVG libary in c from codedrome
+* Simple SVG libary in C from codedrome **As Seen in the picture number 2 which are the core functions.**